 |Dr. Freed is the Kerr Centennial Professor of Mathematics at the University of Texas in Austin, Texas.
 He received his BA and MA in 1982 from Harvard University and his PhD from the University of California, Berkeley in 1985 under the supervision of Isadore Singer.
 While holding a Postdoctoral Fellowship from the National Science Foundation (NSF), he was also a Moore Instructor at the Massachusetts Institute of Technology.
 Subsequently, Freed was an Assistant Professor at the University of Chicago.
 He joined the faculty at the University of Texas in 1989.
-He has held visiting positions at the Institute for Advanced Study, the Institut des Hautes Etudes Scientifiques, and the Simons Center for Geometry and Physics.
+He has held visiting positions at the Institute for Advanced Study, the Institut des Hautes Etudes Scientifiques, MSRI, the Simons Center for Geometry and Physics, and Harvard University.

 His current mathematical work is on topics in geometry and topology arising in part from physics and on new applications of topology to physics.

-Freed has written more than 65 research papers and has co-authored and co-edited several books.
+Freed has written more than 69 research papers and has co-authored and co-edited several books.
 His awards include a Sloan Fellowship, an NSF Presidential Young Investigator Award, and a Guggenheim Fellowship.
 He is a Fellow of the American Mathematical Society.

 Freed has longstanding interest and participation in educational issues.
 He was one of the founders of what is now the Park City/IAS Mathematics Institute, and he served for many years on its Steering Committee.
 Freed was a member of the Scientific Advisory Committee at MSRI during the period 2002–06.
 He currently serves on the Scientific Advisory Committee of the Simons Center for Geometry and Physics and has also served on the Scientific Advisory Board of the Banff International Research Station.
-He has co-organized more than 25 research conferences in the United States and Europe, many involving both mathematicians and physicists.
+He has co-organized more than 28 research conferences in the United States and Europe, many involving both mathematicians and physicists.